quikdev/go/README.md

   [<args> ...]
 Arguments to pass to the executable.

 Flags:
   -h, --help                   Show context-sensitive help.
   -v, --version                Display the QuikGo version.

   -b, --bundle=BUNDLE,...
 Bundle the application into a tarball/zipball
       --os=OS,...
-The operating system(s) to build for (any options from 'go tool dist list' is valid) --wasm                 Output a web assembly (OS is ignored when this option is true)
+The operating system(s) to build for (any option(s) from 'go tool dist list' is valid) --wasm                   Output a web assembly (OS is ignored when this option is true)
   -o, --output=STRING          Output file name
   -t, --tips                   Display tips in the generated commands -m, --minify                 Set ldflags to strip debugging symbols and remove
                                DWARF generations
   -s, --shrink                 Set gccgoflags to strip debugging symbols and
                                remove DWARF generations
-  -c, --compress             Compress with UPX
-      --tiny                 Use tinygo (if available) instead of go to build.
   -d, --dry-run                Display the command without executing it.
-      --nowork               Set GOWORK=off when building
+      --no-work                Set GOWORK=off when building -u, --update                 Update (go mod tidy) before building.
+  -p, --port=INT               The port to run the HTTP server on (WASM only).
       --no-cache               Ignore the cache and rebuild, even if no Go files have changed.
-  -u, --update               Update (go mod tidy) before building.
+      --profile=PROFILE,...
+Name of the manifest.json profile attribute to apply.
 ```

 Both qgo commands output the `go` command being run, providing full transparency into what is happening on your computer.
 This command can be copied/pasted to run it directly.
 For example: